jramapuram/ml_base/README.md

-# ml_base : A base to startup your VAE or classifier projects
+# ml_base : A base to startup your VAE or classifier/regressor projects

 ml_base is intended to be used as a starting point for quick prototyping of Variational Autoencoder or classifier / regressor projects